groboclown/precision-shell/README.md

 Removes each empty directory passed as an argument.
 If a directory is not empty, the command will fail.
 The command will attempt to remove each directory, and if any of them fail, then the whole command fails with an exit code equal to the sum of the number of failed files.

+### mv

+Usage: `mv (src file) (target file)`

+Renames the file referenced by the first argument to a new name referenced by the second argument.
+If the operation fails, or if there is no second argument, then the command fails with an exit code of 1.

 ### mkdir

 Usage: `mkdir (octal mode) (file1 (file2 ...))`